Beginning of the

 Utah Deaf History Project

-As a community historian, I have voluntarily compiled all of my Utah Deaf history research, with a focus on events that shaped the Utah Deaf community in the twentieth century.
-Since its inception in 1909, the Utah Association of the Deaf has fought for civil rights in a variety of fields, including auto insurance, traffic safety, telecommunications, interpreters, education, early intervention, employment, rehabilitation, and much more.
-Moreover, the Utah Association of the Deaf played an important role in establishing the Robert G. Sanderson Community Center, the Jean Massieu School of the Deaf, the expansion of interpreting services, and the establishment of Deaf Education with an emphasis in ASL/English Bilingual (then Total Communication) at Utah State University.
+As a community historian, I have voluntarily compiled all of my Utah Deaf history research, focusing on events that shaped the Utah Deaf community in the twentieth century.
+Since its inception in 1909, the Utah Association of the Deaf has fought for civil rights in various fields, including auto insurance, traffic safety, telecommunications, interpreters, education, early intervention, employment, rehabilitation, and more.
+Moreover, the Utah Association of the Deaf played an essential role in establishing the Robert G. Sanderson Community Center, the Jean Massieu School of the Deaf, the expansion of interpreting services, and the establishment of Deaf Education with an emphasis on ASL/English Bilingual (then Total Communication) at Utah State University.

 For years, UAD has been at the forefront of civil rights activism and equal access in all aspects of Utah Deaf residents' lives, engaging in society and having an equal chance to live as efficiently as a hearing person.
 Making this resource available is my humble attempt to give back to the community, particularly the UAD.